NightDreamGames/Grade.ly-Android/README.md

 # 📒 FEATURES

-► Grade and Average Tracking -- Averages automatically calculated through every Period and Subject.
+► Grade and Average Tracking -- Averages automatically calculated through every Term and Subject.

 ► Easy Grade Entry -- Enter your Grade quickly without bothering with the unnecessary stuff by keeping the Default values.